What hiring managers actually look for

 Reverse chronological.
 Include clinic name, specialty, and your daily patient volume.
 Show both clinical and administrative contributions.

 Strong: "Roomed 40+ patients daily across family medicine and internal medicine clinics.
-Performed phlebotomy, EKGs, and vaccine administration with a 99.5% specimen labeling accuracy rate.
-Processed 60+ prior authorizations per week."
+Performed phlebotomy, EKG administration, and vaccine administration with a 99.5% specimen labeling accuracy rate.
+Processed 60+ prior authorizations per week in Epic."

 Key skills to include

-Tip: If the job posting mentions a specific EHR system or clinical procedure, add it using their exact wording.
+Tip: If the job posting names a specific EHR/EMR system or clinical procedure, add it using their exact wording.
 ATS systems match keywords literally.

 Resume summary examples you can steal

 "CMA (AAMA) certified medical assistant with 160 hours of clinical externship experience at a multi-physician family practice.
-Roomed patients, recorded vital signs, performed phlebotomy, and assisted with minor procedures during externship.
+Handled patient intake and rooming, recorded vital signs, performed phlebotomy and venipuncture, and assisted with point-of-care testing during externship.
 BLS certified and proficient in eClinicalWorks."

-Why it works: Lists certification, quantifies externship hours, names the EHR, and specifies clinical tasks performed.
+Why it works: Lists the credential and issuing body, quantifies externship hours, names the EHR, and specifies clinical tasks performed.

 "Certified medical assistant with 5 years of experience in high-volume outpatient clinics.
-Room 40+ patients daily, perform phlebotomy and EKGs, and manage 60+ prior authorizations per week in eClinicalWorks.
+Room 40+ patients daily, perform phlebotomy and EKG administration, and manage 60+ prior authorizations per week in Epic.
 Bilingual in English and Spanish with a 99.5% specimen labeling accuracy rate."

-Why it works: Patient volume, weekly authorization count, accuracy metric, and bilingual advantage.
+Why it works: Patient volume, weekly authorization count, named EHR, accuracy metric, and bilingual advantage.

 "Medical assistant with 4 years of experience in dermatology and plastic surgery clinics.
-Assist with 20+ procedures per week including biopsies, excisions, and cosmetic consultations.
-Manage surgical supply inventory, patient photography, and pre-operative education for 100+ patients monthly."
+Assist with 20+ procedures per week including biopsies and excisions, handle specimen collection and point-of-care testing, and manage medical coding (ICD-10, CPT) for 100+ patients monthly in eClinicalWorks."

-Why it works: Specialty focus, procedure count, and unique responsibilities that differentiate from primary care MAs.
+Why it works: Specialty focus, procedure count, coding ownership, and responsibilities that differentiate from primary care MAs.

 "CMA with 6 years of clinical experience currently enrolled in a BSN program (expected graduation May 2027).
-Perform phlebotomy, EKGs, injections, and patient triage for a 5-provider urgent care clinic seeing 120+ patients daily.
-Selected to train all new MA hires on clinical workflows."
+Perform phlebotomy, EKG administration, injection and vaccine administration, and patient intake and rooming for a 5-provider urgent care clinic seeing 120+ patients daily.
+Selected to train all new MA hires on clinical workflows and HIPAA compliance."

-Why it works: Shows career progression, leadership role in training, and high-volume urgent care experience.
+Why it works: Shows career progression, a leadership role in training, and high-volume urgent care experience.

 Writing strong experience bullets